bjackson13/Mountain-Project-Project/server/README.md

 `DBNAME` Name of the project database
 `PORT`   Port you would like the application to listen on
 `ENV`    Sets the environment for the connection string.
 Use `local` if running locally for devlopment
+`DOMAIN` Sets the domain of the database in the connection string

 ## Starting the Server
 To start the server run the following commands after you have setup the `.env` file: